SUMMERxKx/Visier/README.md

-# TC Energy ChatBot
+# Visier Solutions ChatBot

-This is a TC Energy-themed chatbot built with React and integrated with the Gemini API.
-The chatbot provides answers on topics related to TC Energy's energy services, infrastructure projects, and company information, helping users interact with relevant data seamlessly.
+This is a **Visier Solutions-themed** chatbot built with React and integrated with the Gemini API.
+The chatbot provides answers on topics related to **Visier's people analytics**, helping users interact with relevant HR and workforce data seamlessly.

 ## Features

-- **User Interface**: Custom TC Energy-themed design built using React components.
+- **User Interface**: Custom Visier Solutions-themed design built using React components.
 - **API Integration**: Uses the Gemini API to fetch data and respond to user queries.
-- **Interactive Elements**: Provides information on TC Energy topics such as energy transportation, natural gas, power generation, and career opportunities.
+- **Interactive Elements**: Provides information on Visier topics such as **people analytics, workforce insights, HR trends**, and **career opportunities**.
 - **Responsive Design**: Optimized for all screen sizes and devices.

 ## Limitations